light-merlin-dark/tok/README.md

 # Tok | Token Estimator 🧮

-**MCP-first token estimation and cost calculation for enterprise LLMs with lightning-fast CLI support.**
+**Lightning-fast token estimation and cost calculation for enterprise LLMs with CLI support.**

-Built from the ground up for seamless integration with Claude Code, Claude Desktop, and other AI tools that support Model Context Protocol (MCP).
 Tok provides instant token counting and cost tracking across all major language models with a lean, zero-overhead design.
+Perfect for developers who need quick, accurate token estimates without heavy dependencies.

+## 📝 A Note on Architecture Choices

+~~**MCP (Model Context Protocol) Support**~~ - **Intentionally Removed**

+While MCP is well-intentioned and excellent for certain use cases, after careful consideration, I've determined that the necessity doesn't exist for this particular tool.
+The MCP library alone adds approximately 20MB to the package size - for a lightweight token estimation tool, the juice simply isn't worth the squeeze.

+Modern AI models are increasingly effective at executing CLI commands swiftly and accurately.
+In this context, a lean CLI-first approach provides better value than the overhead of MCP integration.
+The case for MCP must be made on a context-by-context basis - while it can work exceptionally well in certain scenarios, for a focused utility like tok, the traditional CLI approach offers superior efficiency and simplicity.

 ## 🚀 Why tok?

 ### Lightning Fast Estimation
 - **Sub-microsecond performance** for character-based estimation
-- **Optional exact counting** with tiktoken when precision matters
+- **Smart heuristic algorithms** for accurate token approximation
-- **Zero runtime dependencies** (except optional tiktoken)
+- **Zero runtime dependencies** for minimal package size
 - **Handles MB-scale prompts** without breaking a sweat

 ### Extensible Provider Support